solo-io/supergloo/docs/content/reference/cli/meshctl_dashboard.md

 Port forwards the Gloo Mesh Enterprise UI and opens it in a browser if available

-### Synopsis

-Port forwards the Gloo Mesh Enterprise UI and opens it in a browser if available

 ```
 meshctl dashboard [flags]
 ```